JDLeongomez/JDL_website/content/en/team/researchers.md

 {{< figure src="Logo LACH.png" width=35% >}}

-## In this page you can find information regarding the researchers and research assistants I permanently work with in the [Human Behaviour Lab (LACH)](https://www.psicologia.unbosque.edu.co/lach) at [Universidad El Bosque](https://www.uelbosque.edu.co/).
+## In this page you can find information regarding the researchers and research assistants I permanently work with at the [Human Behaviour Lab (LACH)](https://www.psicologia.unbosque.edu.co/lach) at [Universidad El Bosque](https://www.uelbosque.edu.co/), as well as the research students I am supervising or have supervised in the past.

 #### *Please click on the names to see individual profiles, and publications I have co-authored with each of them (if any)*